DanbisDev/NomicGPT/README.md

 # NomicGPT — Nomic Discord Bot

-A Discord bot built with TypeScript for playing Nomic: responds to @mentions, cites rules inline with links to your GitHub `rules.md`, and keeps context through reply chains.
+A Discord bot built with TypeScript for playing Nomic: responds to @mentions, cites rules inline with links to your GitHub `rules.md`, and maintains rich conversation context through reply chains.

 ## Features

 - **@mention Q&A**: Ask questions by mentioning the bot in any channel
-- **Reply-chain context**: Maintains up to 6 prior messages of context when you reply to the bot
+- **Smart Reply Context**: Maintains conversation history including both user and bot messages (up to 6 user messages)
-- **Live rules sync**: Fetches the latest `rules.md` from GitHub
+- **Live Rules & Scores Sync**: Fetches the latest `rules.md` and `scores.md` from GitHub
-- **Inline citations**: Converts references like `Rule 123` to markdown links to that rule anchor
+- **Inline Citations**: Converts references like `Rule 123` to markdown links to that rule anchor
-- **Slash commands**: `/ping`, `/rules`
+- **Message Splitting**: Automatically splits long responses into multiple messages (Discord 2000 char limit)
 - **TypeScript + Discord.js v14**

 ## Setup